 Also known as a Geothermal Heat Pump.
 Standard heat pumps rely on outside air as a heat sink or source.
 A ground source heat pump uses the stable temperature of the earth as the source or sink.
 This allows them to operate much more efficiently.
 Our system has one 220' shaft per ton of capacity.

 The first step is always to build a good shell - well insulated with minimal infiltration.
 The is will reduce the size of the heating and cooling system.
-Here's a link with more details and information.
+Here's a link with more details and information about how geothermal heat pumps work.

 Homes that are tightly constructed can significantly reduce air infiltration and reduce the heating and cooling requirements.
 To keep a healthy supply of fresh air in a tight house a Heat Recovery Ventilator (HRV) or Energy Recovery Ventilator (ERV) is recommended.
 These systems allow you to have ample fresh air brought into the home in a controlled manner.
 Most homes get fresh air from leaks in their structure.
 Those leaks also allow dirt and pests into the house.
 The ERV air is filtered, so it results in a cleaner home.